 Courses were also made flexible so they could be undertaken when the subject correlated to work in the learner’s current placement – and the new-look curriculum was completed by the inclusion of the highly respected Stepping into Leadership management course.
 Over 90% of delegates feel that Base Camp now inspires them to do the best in their job, that they felt more part of a community and were motivated to achieve the Civil Service’s objectives.

 “Delivering a project of this sophistication and on such a scale requires an incredibly strong collaborative relationship.
 Innovative, hard-working and with an unwavering focus on our stated objectives, it’s no surprise that KPMG have been able to help us produce a cutting-edge L&D curriculum,” says Nick Walker (Deputy Director, CSL).
-KPMG has also run successful L&D projects for the NHS Leadership Academy and Rolls Royce Finance Academy.
+KPMG has also run successful L&D projects for the NHS Leadership Academy.

 Cappfinity, formerly Capp, describe themselves as the Strengths Experts, having worked with more than 150 organisations worldwide to find and foster the right talent.
 The company uses behavioural data, strengths expertise and innovative technology to add value to the talent lifecycle.
 They evaluate candidates’ behavioral, cognitive, and reasoning skills to reveal their true fit for the role and the company.